-How to resolve the problems with moisture?
+How to resolve problems with moisture?

 When the paint mixes with moisture, it might get difficult for you to continue with your work, and it might spoil.
 You will know this when the paint starts bubbling.
-To make sure this gets resolved, the water and paint have to be stopped from blending, and it is best in this case that the work is not done in a humid environment.
+To make sure this gets resolved, the water and paint have to be stopped from mixing, and it is best in this case that the work is not done in a humid environment.

-Introducing a moisture trap can be an ideological solution to this.
+Introducing a moisture trap can be an ideal solution to this.
 The best airbrush compressors have it in-built, but if you do not have one like this, then you can add it yourself.
-You would have to remove it from time to time and drain it by taking it out of the device or letting it out from the cavity that is given if the trap is built-in.
+You would have to remove it from time to time and drain it by taking it out of the device or letting it out from the cavity that is used if the trap is built-in.

 Make sure the Compressor is drained and cleaned.
 Once all the air, water, moisture is released, the tank can be installed.
 A valve will be required to attach it.
 We would recommend that you stay patient and follow every step carefully.